1. Icons & Drops Curation FAQ

 Q: How will I know if I have a potential reserve?

-Following the randomization process for each project, we will post a link to the Google sheet containing a list of addresses with potential reserve spots in discord, and will also update tender.art to show your Passes' status for the upcoming collab release.
-To see your potential reserve or waitlist status and opt-in to receive that status, connect your wallet to tender.art and you will see a black button labeled RESERVE STATUS at the top of your profile.
+Following the randomization process for each project, we will update tender.art to show your Passes' status for the upcoming collab release.
+To see your potential reserve or waitlist status and opt-in to receive that status, connect your wallet to tender.art and you will see a button labeled COLLAB OPT-IN at the top of your profile, and in your avatar's fly-out menu.
+The Google sheet containing the randomization process and a list of addresses with potential reserve spots can be shared upon request.

 Q: How does the opt-in process work?

 We describe reserve spots following the snapshot randomization process as 'potential' because they must be claimed with an opt-in, including Bonus and Founding Tender Passes.
-First, connect your wallet to tender.art and you will see a black button labeled RESERVE STATUS at the top of your profile.
+First, connect your wallet to tender.art and you will see a button labeled COLLAB OPT-IN at the top of your profile, and in your avatar's fly-out menu.
 Clicking this button will display a modal with a list of your passes and their status.
 Check the box for each Pass you want to claim a reserve or waitlist spot for.
-About 1h prior to the project's release we will then apply all opt-in claims, fill unclaimed reserves with the top-ranked claimed waitlist addresses, and upload the official allowlist to the project on fxhash.xyz and tender.art.
+About 2h prior to the project's release we will then apply all opt-in claims, fill unclaimed reserves with the top-ranked claimed waitlist addresses, and upload the official allowlist to the project on fxhash.xyz and tender.art.
 The remaining opted-in waitlist spots define the ranked list of reserve-eligible addresses if any mints remain unclaimed following the first 24h of minting.

 This opt-in process ensures that reserves go to active collectors, and also gives collectors an opportunity to let their potential reserve spot go to a fellow Tender who wants it.
 Sometimes a collector may not need all of their given reserves/waitlist spots, or may just be low on tez – whatever the reason for passing up a spot, there is always another community member who will be excited for a chance to mint.